Distinct population segments in Puget Sound rockfishes (Sebastes spp): improving management of a vulnerable species complex

 CO-INVESTIGATORS: Robert Pacunski (Washington Department of Fish and Wildlife), Krista Nichols (NOAA Northwest Fisheries Science Center), Kelly Andrews (NOAA Northwest Fisheries Science Center), Larry LeClair (Washington Department of Fish and Wildlife)

-Washington Department of Fish and Wildlife marine groundfish managers are responsible for managing rockfish in the Puget Sound region, but lack up-to-date information on population structure of most rockfish species.
-A Washington Sea Grant (WSG)-funded research team generated genetic data as a new tool for providing species-specific information for management of this vulnerable species.
+Washington Department of Fish and Wildlife marine groundfish managers are responsible for managing rockfish in the Puget Sound region, but lack up-to-date information on the population structure of most rockfish species.
+A Washington Sea Grant (WSG)-funded research team generated state-of-the art genetic data to provide species-specific information for management of this vulnerable species complex.
+They gathered data from ~10,000 genetic markers in eight species of Puget Sound rockfishes and mapped population boundaries based on their genetic markers.
+Research revealed that population structure was different for each species and improved understanding over previous assumptions.
+The updated data will help shape management strategies for marine managers in Washington and the tool may be broadly applied to other fisheries.